Red Fox on Teton Village Snowbank: Gail Kvittem

-Northern Pigmy Owl: Susan Marsh
+Northern Pygmy Owl: Susan Marsh

 Hermit Thrush: Susan Marsh

-“Hermit thrush are summer residents who nest in the deep forests here, and tend to migrate in fall later than their Swainson’s thrush cousins.”
+“Hermit Thrush are summer residents who nest in the deep forests here, and tend to migrate in fall later than their Swainson’s thrush cousins.”
 December.
 Photo and Quotation: Susan Marsh.

-Moose: Time Griffith
+Moose: Tim Griffith

-“Young moose found at Schwalbacher Landing beaver pond.
+“Young moose found at Schwabacher Landing beaver pond.
 We walked past the dam to the northern end of the pond and looked back from where we came and the calf and cow were standing in the middle of the pond.
 Three were five of us and not one of us saw the moose when we walked by.
 They came out of the brush behind the beaver lodge AFTER we passed by.
 It was rather spooky.”

 Two Bull Moose: Loren Nelson